TereBts/alura/README.md

         - **Header**

-                - Clicking the logo will bring the customer to the home page.
+             Clicking the logo will bring the customer to the home page.

         - **Navigation Bar**

             - Hovering on the navigation bar's links triggers a hover effect and highlights the link.

             - Clicking the navigation bar's links brings the customer to the corresponding page.

+            - Clicking on the "Contact" link takes the user to the contact section in the page's footer.

         - **Footer**